rseah145/smw-term2/Journal_3_notes/Section B.md

 (b) Briefly describe when will the alternative authentication scheme be applied?
 (4 marks)

-When Kerberos ports are blocked by firewall or when there is no
+When Kerberos ports are blocked by firewall or If 1 or both systems are not in the same domain or If there is no Kerberos trust between 2 different forests.

 <br>